stronnag/msp_set_rx/README.md

 ```
 # for ancient firmware
-map AERT5678
 feature RX_MSP

 # Modern firmware (e.g inav 1.8 and later)
-map AERT
 set receiver_type = MSP
 ```

-Note: MSP RX assumes a AERT channel map.
-If you set a different map (perhaps because you think using `USE_MSP_RC_OVERRIDE` is a good idea), then you can send a different channel order; however MSP_RC will return AERT regardless of map.
+Note: MSP RX assumes a "AERT" channel map. `msp_set_rx` uses the map set on the FC to send data, but always reports "AERT".
+Note that earlier versions of `msp_set_rx` assumed "AERT" unless you explicitly told it to use a different map (the now removed `-m` option).

 Update RX data at 5Hz or better.